 9. DATA TRANSFERS

 9.1 Data Transfer Assessment.
 Automox Offerings require that some amount of Personal Data be transferred to the United States.
 Automox has compiled a Data Transfer Assessment (also known as a Transfer Impact Assessment) available at automox.com/legal/transfer-impact-assessment.

 9.2 Transfer Mechanism.
 To the extent Automox's processing of Customer Data requires the transfer of Customer Data from the European Economic Area, the United Kingdom or Switzerland, to countries that do not ensure an adequate level of protection under Data Protection Laws and Regulations, such transfers will be subject to the Standard Contractual Clauses attached hereto as Exhibit C and the additional terms in Exhibits A and B.

 EXHIBIT A – SUBJECT MATTER AND DETAILS OF PROCESSING

 1. NATURE AND PURPOSE OF PROCESSING

-Automox will process Personal Data as a Processor in accordance with your instructions in section 3 (Processing of Customer Data) of the DPA.
+Automox will process Personal Data as a Processor in accordance with your instructions in section 3 (Processing of Customer Data) of the DPA for the purpose of providing you the Offerings under the Agreement.
 Automox does not sell Customer Data and does not share Customer Data with third parties for compensation or for those third parties' own business interests.

 2. PROCESSING ACTIVITIES